 We were scheduled to attend an early character breakfast at Trattoria al Forno on Disney’s BoardWalk and we were staying at Disney’s Animal Kingdom Lodge.
 Disney’s Animal Kingdom Lodge is the only Deluxe Level resort where bus service is the only Disney transportation option.
 To get from where we were to where we needed to be was going to be quite the production.
 Utilizing the free (and yes, there’s a lot to be said for free) Disney transportation, we’d have had to take a bus from Animal Kingdom Lodge to the one of the parks and then take a second bus to Disney’s BoardWalk.
 Buses usually run ever 20 minutes, so depending on timing, we were looking at at least an hour’s travel time to get to breakfast.
 Character breakfasts are awesome but they become less awesome for everyone getting there is a major production.

-Minnie Vans are a flat rate of $25.
-That’s more expensive than a traditional Lyft or Uber, which are also an option for getting around Walt Disney World Resort.
-However, the Minnie Van can get you places a regular ride share can’t…like closer to the park entrance.
+Minnie Vans are a flat rate of $25 – each way.
+That’s more expensive than a traditional Lyft at Disney World or Uber.
+As mentioned already, the Minnie Van can get you places a regular ride share can’t…like closer to the park entrance.
 Ride shares have a particular drop off and pick up point, which is usually a bit of a walk from the park entrance.
 Minnie Vans can get you pretty much wherever the buses go.

-4. Why use the Minnie Van Service in place of the free Disney Transportation?
+4. Why use the Minnie Van Service versus free Disney Transportation?

 Time and cranky humans.

-My general advice is for people to plan for 90-minutes to get from one park to another by bus if you’re dealing with dining or FastPass+ reservations.
-If you’ve only got a couple of days to spend at Disney World, paying a little money to get some of that time back might be worth it to you.
+My general advice is for people to plan for 90-minutes to get from one park to another.
+If you’ve only got a couple of days at Disney World, paying a little money to get some of that time back might be worth it.

-We’ve found Disney transportation to be very comfortable, friendly, and reliable, but the wait times can be…well, more than you want to wait.
-We’ve waited almost an hour for a bus to take us from one resort to another (buses are supposed to run about every 20 minutes but different factors can make the wait longer) and the lines for the buses at the park closing can be even longer…and the buses are crowded.
+We’ve found Disney transportation to be comfortable, friendly, and (mostly) reliable, but the wait times can be…well, more than you want to wait.
+We’ve waited almost an hour for a bus to take us from the parks back to the resorts.
+Buses are supposed to run about every 20 minutes but different factors can make the wait longer.

 The Minnie Van service is easy.
 Punch a few buttons on your phone.
 Go to the pickup point.
 Ride in comfort and get to where you’re going while everyone else is still waiting in line.